KReden/webpacked-multiple-apps/README.md

 # webpacked-multiple-apps
-Using webpack to build multiple apps
+A test proving out a build pipeline for multiple apps via webpack